 The Parties understand and agree that a Member’s failure to fund its obligations with respect to a Plant shall be considered a Default under the LLC Agreement giving rise to the remedies set forth in Section 14.1 thereof.

+Lost Creek Plant.
+ECT and BR agree to construct, own, and operate the Lost Creek Plant in accordance with the following:

+The Lost Creek Plant shall be owned by Company and funded by the Members in accordance with the ratio of their Membership Interests as that value is established in the LLC Agreement.

+The Incremental Operating Cost associated with the Lost Creek Plant shall be borne by the Members in accordance with the ratio of their Membership Interests as that value is established in the LLC Agreement.

+All revenues attributable to all liquids extracted by the Lost Creek Plant shall be allocated to the Members in accordance with Section 5.1 of this Agreement.

+The Members hereby waive all of the requirements of Section 3.3 of this Agreement as such requirements apply to the Lost Creek Plant.

-Expansion, Extension, or Plant Ownership.
+3.5 Expansion, Extension, or Plant Ownership.
 Any assets constructed and installed according to Sections 3.2(b) and 3.3(b) shall not be included in the Lost Creek System, but shall be owned separately by the Requesting Member, except that any taps and side valves on the Lost Creek System associated with such Expansion, Extension, or Plant shall be included in the Lost Creek System and owned by the Company.

-Capital Account Adjustments.
+3.6 Capital Account Adjustments.
 Contributions made by a Member to the Company in connection with the pursuit of any activity described in Sections 3.1, 3.2, or 3.3 above shall be credited to such Member’s capital account pursuant to Section 6.5 of the LLC Agreement.